 The fixed income securities portfolio comprises securities issued by governments and government agencies, corporate bonds, mortgage and other asset-backed securities.
-Investments in fixed income securities are classified as held for trading or available for sale and are reported at estimated fair value on the Balance Sheets.
+Investments in fixed income securities are classified as held for trading and are reported at estimated fair value on the Balance Sheets.
 Fair values are based on quoted market prices and other data provided by third-party pricing services.
 No adjustments are made to get to the EBS valuation.